gg2001/WhatsApple-iOS/README.md

 1. `git clone https://github.com/gg2001/WhatsApple-iOS.git`
 2. `cd WhatsApple-iOS`
 3. Open WhatsApple-iOS.xcworkspace

+If there are any issues with loading assets:

+1. Delete all red files in under the WhatsApple-iOS folder (the same folder that has ViewController.swift) in the Xcode project navigator.
-4. Drag and drop everything from the assets folder into the project navigator in Xcode, under the WhatsApple-iOS folder (the same folder that has ViewController.swift).
+1. Drag and drop everything from the assets folder back into the same WhatsApple-iOS folder in the Xcode project navigator.

 ![UI](screenshots/UI.PNG)